thohoang87/R-Shiny---PLS-DA-Deployment/README.md

   - Data view : allows to upload, view and analyse your data.
   - Define status : allows to select features (independent variables), the target and modify parameters of algorithms if necessary.
   - Fit : allows to view the training results.
-  - Prediction : allows to view the prediction results of the training model or the prediction results of the file that you want to get the prediction.
+  - Prediction : allows to view the prediction results of the training model or the prediction results of the file that you want to get the prediction of.
   - Graphics : allows to view some graphics of the training model.

 ## App functionality :